Making Web Scraping EasierThursday, October 25, 2018

 Learning to code is interesting, but only if you are interested.
 For those that lack the drive or time to learn, it could post a real obstacle to getting data from the web.

 - Not all websites are the same (apparently)

 Sites change all the time, and maintaining scrapers may get very time-consuming and costly.
-While scraping ordinary html contents may not be that hard, but we know there are so much more than that.
+While scraping ordinary HTML contents may not be that hard, but we know there is so much more than that.
 What about scraping from PDFs, CSVs, or Excels?

 - Web pages are designed to interact with users in many innovative ways

 Sites that are made of complicated Java Scripts and AJAX mechanisms (which happens to be most of the popular sites you know) are tricky to scrape.
 Also, sites that require login credentials to access the data or one that has data changed dynamically behind forms can create a serious headache for web scrapers.

 With growing awareness of web scraping, straight-forward scraping can be easily detected as a bot and get blocked.
 Captcha or limited access often occurs with frequent visits within a short time.
 Tactics such as rotating user agents, altering IP addresses, and switching proxies are used to defeat common anti-scraping schemes.
 Moreover, adding page download delays or adding any human-likes navigating actions may also give the impression that “you are not a bot”.

 Scraping a few pages and scraping at a scale (like millions of pages) are totally different stories.
 Scraping at a large scale will require a scalable system with I/O mechanism, distributed crawling, communication, task scheduling, checking for duplication, etc.